DropNet/DropNet/README.markdown

         (error) =>
         {
             //Handle error
-        });
+        });</code></pre>

-Best Practices: Dropbox’s Developer page states several times in bold red font that applications should not store a users Dropbox password and to help enforce this DropNet allows you to manually set a users Token and Secret on the client.
+**Best Practices:** Dropbox's Developer page states several times in bold red font that applications should not store a users Dropbox password and to help enforce this DropNet allows you to manually set a users Token and Secret on the client.

     _client = new DropNetClient("API KEY", "API SECRET", "USER TOKEN", "USER SECRET");
     // OR